mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 direction._

 The Admin Level: _The elevator brings you down to the administration level.
 It is heated, a blessed relief from the cold of the surface.
-Colour- coded lines on the floor offer guides to the kitchens, the cafeteria, and other rooms on this level.
+Colour-coded lines on the floor offer guides to the kitchens, the cafeteria, and other rooms on this level.
 Guards are everywhere, watching you from behind their reflective helmets.
 There is a constant low-level wheezing noise in the background, as if the prison was dying of silicosis like so